H34d-SPacE/csgo-autoexec/README.md

 ## License

 You're free to use, modify, redistribute, etc as you please.
-Attribution appreciated but not necessary.
+Attribution is appreciated.